 Instructions

-- Preheat oven to 350F and grease a 9″ casserole or pie dish with butter, coconut oil or ghee; set aside.
+- Preheat oven to 350ºF and grease a 9" casserole or pie dish with butter.

-- Evenly spread mangos and blueberries on bottom of baking dish and sprinkle on one tablespoon of coconut sugar.
+- Evenly spread mangos and blueberries on bottom of baking dish and sprinkle on 1 tablespoon granulated sugar and cornstarch; gently toss to combine, evenly distributing fruit.

 - Bake for 35-45 minutes, until oatmeal mixture is golden and crisp.
 Allow mango blueberry crisp to cool for about 20 minutes before serving.